Syrah0/RouteViews/README.md

 ## Testing

 Testing is done using the `unittest` module from the python standard library.
-To run all tests use the next command from the project root folder:
+To run all tests use the next command from the **project root folder**:

 	python -m unittest